-Equally adept in the field of jazz and musical theater, Dr. Strange played saxophone, clarinet and flute professionally with big bands, such as Buddy Morrow, Les Elgart, Ted Herbert, Jack Purcell, and Isaac Hayes (of Shaft fame).
-Also, he played the "lead" book, doubling all the woodwind instruments, with the Pittsburgh Civic Light Opera, plus backup and "pit" bands that accompanied many famous Broadway singers and television stars, such as Carol Channing, Ethel Merman, Eddie Fisher, Andy Williams, Englebert Humperdinck, and Bill Cosby.
+Equally adept in the field of jazz and musical theater, he played saxophone, clarinet and flute professionally with big bands, such as Buddy Morrow, Les Elgart, Ted Herbert, Jack Purcell, and Isaac Hayes (of Shaft fame).
+Also, he played the "lead" book, doubling all the woodwind instruments, with the Pittsburgh Civic Light Opera, plus backup and "pit" bands that accompanied many famous Broadway singers and television stars, such as Carol Channing, Ethel Merman, Eddie Fisher, Andy Williams, Engelbert Humperdinck, and Bill Cosby.

-Dr. Strange is listed in the International Who's Who in Music and Musicians Directory, Who's Who in American Music, and many other publications of similar nature.
+He is listed in the International Who's Who in Music and Musicians Directory, Who's Who in American Music, and many other publications of similar nature.
 He has over 230 articles in print, plus two self-published books.
 From 1977 until 1987, Strange wrote ten columns per year, entitled "Band Music Reviews," for The School Musician, Director and Teacher magazine.
 He has written eighty-eight articles for Bandworld magazine.
 In addition, Strange was editor of the first, second and third revisions of the Selective Music List for Bands published by the National Band Association.

 In January 1989, Dr. Strange received an Award for Excellence in Teaching Music at the "Golden Anniversary Convention" of the Arizona Music Educators Association.
-In December 1991, he received the Distinguished Service to Music Medal given by Kappa Kappa Psi, the National Honorary Band Fraternity (the 16th medal presentation to a symphonic band conductor since the award's inception in 1963.)
-Also, in December 1991, he received the National Band Association's Citation of Excellence for "outstanding contribution to bands and band music."
-In July 1995, the members of the Kansas Bandmasters Association at their annual meeting named him Outstanding Bandmaster of the Year.
-At the same time, he was inducted into Phi Beta Mu's (international bandmasters fraternity) Hall of Fame.
+In December 1991, he received the Distinguished Service to Music Medal given by Kappa Kappa Psi, the National Honorary Band Fraternity, and the National Band Association's Citation of Excellence for "outstanding contribution to bands and band music."
+In July 1995, the members of the Kansas Bandmasters Association named him Outstanding Bandmaster of the Year and was inducted into Phi Beta Mu's (international bandmasters' fraternity) Hall of Fame.
 In December 1995, he was elected to the Academy of Wind and Percussion Arts, an award sponsored by the National Band Association in recognition of a "truly significant and outstanding contribution to the furthering of the excellence of bands and band music."
-(He is the 44th recipient of the honor since its inception in 1970.)
 In September 1996, he was presented the Wichita State University Distinguished Alumnus Award for "...extraordinary accomplishments [that] have enhanced the university's proud history as the university enters its second Century..."
-In January 1998, he was named Music Educator of the Year by the Arizona Music Educators Association (the second person to receive this award while teaching at Arizona State University).
-The award, given each year since 1964, is the highest honor bestowed by the AMEA.
+In January 1998, he was named Music Educator of the Year by the Arizona Music Educators Association.
 In December 2003, he received the 2003 Medal of Honor for "...contributions to music education" at the 57th Annual Mid-West Clinic in Chicago, IL.
-This honor is conferred each year by vote of the Board of Directors.
-In March 2006, he was named Honorary Life Member of the American Bandmasters Association (the 16th recipient of that title since the founding of the ABA in 1929).
+In March 2006, he was named Honorary Life Member of the American Bandmasters Association.

-Dr. Strange was president of the American Bandmasters Association and was executive director of the American Bandmasters Association Foundation.
+Strange was president of the American Bandmasters Association and was executive director of the American Bandmasters Association Foundation.
 He was also president of the College Band Directors National Association (1989-91).
 His papers are at Arizona State University.

-49. Edgar B. Gangware, Jr. (Sandusky, Ohio, May 17, 1922; Northbrook, Illinois, February 28, 1994) President 1986
+49. Edgar B. Gangware, Jr.

+(Sandusky, Ohio, May 17, 1922; Northbrook, Illinois, February 28, 1994)